osisoft/Edge-Data-Store-Docs/content/omf/omf-messages.md

 ## Headers

 Message headers allow you to pass additional information with the message.
-The message header is where you specify the action for the message, such as CREATE.
+The message header is where you specify the action for the message, such as `CREATE`.
 For a description of each of the headers, see the [OMF specification](https://docs.osisoft.com/bundle/omf/page/headers.html).

 The `omfversion` header must match the version of the OMF spec used to construct the message.
-EDS supports versions 1.2 of the OMF specification.
+EDS supports versions 1.0, 1.1, and 1.2 of the OMF specification.

 ## Message types